EQEmu/eqemu-docs-v2/docs/server/login-server/login-server-rest-api.md

----
-description: Embedded Web REST API
----

 # REST API

-The login server has an embedded web server that servers an API on port 6000 unless otherwise specified in the config
+The login server has an embedded web server that servers an API on port 6000 unless otherwise specified in the config.

+The API is very basic in its current form but serves very simple use cases.

+!!! warning

+    For security reasons, its recommended that this port is exposed behind a secure HTTP proxy as the API surface itself is not encrypted and credentials are sent over the wire.
+Use responsibily.

 === "login.json"
       ```json